NativeScript/docs-v8/architecture-concepts/metadata.md

 #### Metadata Limitations

 Let's look at the Android [TextView](https://developer.android.com/reference/android/widget/TextView.html).
 In API level 21 a method called `getLetterSpacing` was added.
-What that means is, an application developer can use the `"`getLetterSpacing` method only on two conditions:
+What that means is, an application developer can use the `getLetterSpacing` method only on two conditions:

 - The built metadata is >= 21
 - The device that the application will be running on is >= 21